-Assessment Measurement Tool Used: Faculty teaching the course mapped to the learning goal met in groups and were presented with the CBE version of the rubric and given an option to either modify the existing rubric or replace it entirely.
-The MBA faculty group teaching MGMT 6800, mapped to Communication, decided to replace the existing rubric entirely with the proposed San Diego State University MBA Oral Communication rubric for the Spring 2013 assessment.
-The faculty will customize the SDSU MBA rubric to better fit CBE's program in the future.
+Faculty reexamined measurement tools in Spring 2013, specifically which rubrics to use to assess oral communications.
+Faculty teaching the course mapped to the learning goal met in groups and were presented with the CBE version of the rubric and given an option to either modify the existing rubric or replace it entirely in Spring 2013.
+The MBA faculty group teaching MGMT 6800, mapped to Communication, decided to replace the existing rubric entirely with a graduate Oral Communication rubric from a third party university, with the understanding that it can be modified further in the future to better assess according to CBE's programs.